wiverson/jtoolprovider-plugin/java-tool-doc.md

 # Kitchen Sink

-Here's an example with all of the currently available configuration options.
+Here's an example with more configuration options.

 Most of the interesting configuration options are the arguments passed to the underlying tool.